aeritter/inventory-assistant/README.md

 # Airtable Import
 A program designed to take PDFs and extract data for upload to Airtable.
 Files are available to build a Docker container.

+*NOTE*: Needs a re-write for many sections.
+I only learned about OOP after I had made a lot of progress with this so it's far from ideal and harder to understand/edit than it should be.
+For now, it does what was intended but I will fix it up when I have the time.
+Specifically, creating some sort of Data class for each object and creating separation between those objects and the inputs/outputs.

 ### To Run:
 The program can be run directly, so long as you have Python installed and install any dependencies by running this command from the command line: `pip install pywin32, requests, pypdf2`.
 Otherwise, it can be run from Docker by running the following commands from within the program's folder: